HaikuTeam/docs/getting-started.md

 If you don't have illustrator, you can learn more here [https://adobe.com/illustrator] (https://www.adobe.com/products/illustrator.html)

-> _Coming soon:_ We plan to support other drawing tools like Adobe Photoshop and Illustrator, plus eventually we'll have some of our own.
+> _Coming soon:_ We plan to support other drawing tools like Adobe Photoshop and eventually we'll have some of our own.

 <br>